Courses

 Our department offers a number of additional courses at the 100 and 200 level that may interest you as you work on the major.
 These courses give you the opportunity to explore topics like "Envisioning the City," "The Economy, Organizations, and Work," and "Social Inequality."

-Specialize in an area of interest
+Concentrate in an area of interest

 Featured courses